grafana/jsonnet-libs/helloworld-observ-lib/README.md

 ### Example 3: Changing specific panel before rendering dashboards

-We can point to any object (i.e grafana.panels.panel1) and modify it by using (jsonnnet mixins)[https://jsonnet.org/learning/tutorial.html].
+We can point to any object (i.e grafana.panels.panel1) and modify it by using [jsonnnet mixins](https://jsonnet.org/learning/tutorial.html).

-For example, let's modify panel's default draw style to bars by mutating it with (grafonnet)[https://grafana.github.io/grafonnet/API/panel/timeSeries/index.html#fn-fieldconfigdefaultscustomwithdrawstyle]
+For example, let's modify panel's default draw style to bars by mutating it with [grafonnet](https://grafana.github.io/grafonnet/API/panel/timeSeries/index.html#fn-fieldconfigdefaultscustomwithdrawstyle):

 ```
 local g = import './g.libsonnet';